 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Notice and formalities given by the owner (lessor)
+Notice and formalities of leave given by the owner (lessor)

-Verified 02 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 26 July 2023 - Legal and Administrative Information Directorate (Prime Minister)

 What applies to you ?

-The landlord may give the tenant leave (notice) to sell the property, or to take it back (to live or to house a relative), or for a reason legitimate and serious (especially if the tenant is at fault).
-He must comply with formal requirements and deadlines.
-Usually, the landlord must give leave for the lease due date.
-There are protected tenants, to whom the owner may grant leave under certain conditions.
+The landlord may give the tenant leave (notice) to sell the dwelling, or to take it back (to live there or to house a relative), or for a reason legitimate and serious (in particular in the event of the tenant's fault).
+It must comply with formal requirements and time limits.
+Typically, the landlord must give leave for the lease due date.
+There are protected tenants, to which the owner may grant leave under certain conditions.

-The lease of a accommodation Anah and the lease of social housing are subject to specific rules.
+The lease of a Anah contracted accommodation and the lease of a social housing are subject to specific rules.

-The landlord can give the tenant time off because he wants to sell the house.
+The landlord can give the tenant leave because he wants to sell the house.

-The leave to sell is the offer to sell to the tenant.
-The tenant can buy the house and benefit from a pre-emption right, under certain conditions.
+The leave to sell is equivalent to an offer to sell to the tenant.
+The tenant may be the purchaser of the dwelling and is entitled to a right of first refusalunder certain conditions.

 FYI

-the owner may sell the house while the tenant occupies it, without informing him or her and without giving him or her leave.
+the owner can sell the property while the tenant occupies it, without informing him or her and without granting him or her leave.

 Répondez aux questions successives et les réponses s’afficheront automatiquement